darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's often better to write clear, simple code first and optimize only when profiling reveals performance bottlenecks.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance is important, it should not be done too early in the development process.
+Instead, focus on writing clear, maintainable code first, and only optimize when necessary, based on profiling and testing results.